huntrar/cliquery/README.md

 # cliquery

 ## a command-line browsing interface
-cliquery is a command-line interface meant to bundle important features of a conventional browser and the quickness of the command-line.
-It supports previewing webpages, bookmarks, 'Feeling Lucky' searches, as well as regular web searches or simply entering URI's directly. cliquery is **_NOT_** a command-line browser such as Lynx, but it does have an interactive interface that makes it quick and easy to perform multiple searches and other operations.
-When a user decides to actually open a link, cliquery simply invokes their browser of choice!
-Supported in both Python 2.x and 3.x.
+cliquery is a command-line interface which bundles important features of modern browsers and the quickness of the command-line.
+It supports searching via Bing, previewing, bookmarking, `Feeling Lucky`, or simply opening the browser or URI's directly.
+An interactive interface allows users to make successive queries without exiting the program, typing help will list all possible commands.
+When a user chooses a link to open cliquery will invoke either their browser of choice or the default browser.

-The results?
-Less clicking, faster results, and *no limitations to regular browsing!*
+cliquery offers less clicking, faster results, and *no limitations to regular browsing!*

 ## Installation
 * `pip install cliquery`